 Where there are multiple partners, the entity that will own, operate and maintain the GIGP eligible project for the duration of its useful life should be the primary applicant for a GIGP project.

 Awarded projects can receive funding of a minimum of 40% up to a maximum of 90% of the total eligible project costs as listed in the application.
 The grant recipient must provide a match for the balance of total eligible project costs not covered by the grant.
-If a project has received funding from an EPG, ISC, WIIA, or IMG grant it is not eligible for GIGP funding.
+The balance may not be financed through the SRF.

 The GIGP is part of the Governor’s Regional Economic Development Councils initiative (REDC) and the Consolidated Funding Application (CFA) process.
 Applications must be completed and submitted through the CFA with all required supporting documents.
 For more information, including how to apply, please visit the GIGP Application page on EFC’s website.